The Difference Between PTSD and Typical Stress Responses

 Everyone deals with stress at some point or other in life.
 Whether in response to a physical threat or to a perceived social or emotional risk, the stress response is the body’s way of preparing to face or flee from danger.
 It involves a series of physical, psychological, and behavioral reactions that enable people to deal with the stressor and then return to their normal behaviors.

-According to Mayo Clinic, the effects of a normal stress response on the body include:
+The effects of a normal stress response on the body include:

-- Muscle tension or pain
+- Muscle tension or pain.

-- Digestive upset
+- Digestive upset.

-- Accelerated respiration and heart rate
+- Accelerated respiration and heart rate.

 These symptoms are the result of the body releasing certain hormones that prepare the body for what is called the fight-or-flight response.
 This response prepares the body to deal with the danger physically by either facing it or running away.

 The symptoms can be stronger if the threat is perceived to be a greater danger.
 However, after the stress has ended, the body releases additional hormones that return everything to normal over a short period of time.
 Even for those who experience chronic stress, it is possible to return the body’s response to normal once the stressor is resolved.